oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ### From a URL in the `vct` Claim {#retrieval-from-vct-claim}

 A URI in the `vct` claim can be used to express a type.
-If the type is a URL using the HTTPS scheme, Type Metadata can be retrieved from the URL `https://<authority>/.well-known/vct/<type>`, i.e., by inserting `/.well-known/vct` after the authority part of the URL.
+If the type is a URL using the HTTPS scheme, Type Metadata MAY be retrieved from it.

 The Type Metadata is retrieved using the HTTP GET method.
 The response MUST be a JSON object as defined in (#type-metadata-format).